 - Copies of professor’s class notes, if created

 - Use of a computer for in-class assignments

-- Students who need a mobile scooter or other mobility device – Please feel free to contact the following local vendors to see that they might have to offer:
+Students who need a mobile scooter or other mobility device may contact the following local vendors to see what they might have to offer: